wildlife-dynamics/wt-hydrological-monitoring/README.md

   - Note: Using a group with mixed subtypes could lead to unexpected results

 #### 5. Group Data (Optional)
-Organize your data into separate views based on time periods.
+Organize your data into separate views based on time periods or spatial regions.

 - **Group by**: Create separate outputs grouped by:
   - Time: Year, Month, Date, Day of week, Hour, etc.
-  - Category: Weather Station - creates separate views for each sensor
+  - Spatial Regions: Group by geographic regions (if configured)
+  - You can select multiple groupers to create nested groupings (e.g., group by month AND region)

 #### 6. Persist Observations
 Choose how to save your raw observation data with normalized observation details.